needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/ar-interaction-overview.md

 ## Setting up for Touchscreen AR

 > [!NOTE]
-> The [AR Sample Assets](samples-ar-starter-assets.md) sample contains an already configured input action map which can be used in place of creating one from scratch.
+> The [AR Starter Assets](samples-ar-starter-assets.md) sample contains an already configured input action map which can be used in place of creating one from scratch.

 To set up a scene for Touchscreen AR you will want to create an Input Action Map with action bindings to the `TouchscreenGestureInputController` gesture data.
 (An action map asset can be created by right-clicking on the Assets folder and going to **Create** &gt; **Input Actions**.)

 ![Gesture Input Action Map](images/gesture-action-map.png)

 > [!NOTE]
-> The AR Sample Assets sample contains a `Screen Space Ray Interactor` prefab, but if creating the GameObject from scratch, follow the instructions below.
+> The AR Starter Assets sample contains a `Screen Space Ray Interactor` prefab, but if creating the GameObject from scratch, follow the instructions below.

 Add a **Touchscreen Gesture Input Loader** to the scene.
 This will ensure that a `TouchscreenGestureInputController` device gets added automatically to the Input System so the bindings can resolve to the gestures.